anwar-7/dimple-firebase-auth-my/README.md

+# project: dimple firebase auth my

+-I am using `yarn add firebase` to make my project.\
+-Here we make two button one is for Google sine in and another one is Sine out.\
+-And interesting things is that is i make by reading the documentation.\

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).